 The syndicate was in compliance with capital requirements imposed by Lloyd's of London throughout the financial year.
-The syndicate is capitalised by its sole corporate member, Faraday Capital Limited.
+The syndicate is capitalised by its sole corporate member, Faraday Capital Limited up to the 2023 year of account.
+With effect from 1 January 2024 and the 2024 year of account the sole corporate member is Faraday Corporate Capital Limited which, in conjuction with Faraday Capital Limited continues to meet capital requirements.